AngelDHackerman/BTC-ETH_Data_Analysis/README.md

 * S&P 500 dataset was trim in order to have the same date ranges with Bitcoin and S&P's 500.

 * Matching the BTC and S&P 500 datasets by only using the business days in their entries.
 The Weekends dates where removed from the BTC dataset.

+  - __Data was filtered:__ Removed Weekends dates from BTC dataset in order to match the dates in both datasets
+  - __Dates aligned:__ Idenfied and corrected differences between dates in order to make sure both datasets have same entries.
+  - __Reseted Index:__ After filtering and cleaning, index were readjusted.